Reducing bioassay parallelism failures through better LOQ methodologies

-As discussed in the last bioassay blog, there are two different types of assay data: continuous and quantal.
+As discussed previously, there are two different types of assay data: continuous and quantal.
 For quantal data, measuring the response is usually straightforward: for example if the response is alive/dead, we simply need to count the number of living and dead organisms.
 For quantitative assays, however, the measurement process can be more complicated, and when the response is very low it may not be possible to distinguish it from no response at all.

-There are a couple of ways of stating the lowest response that can be measured: a limit of quantitation (LOQ) is the minimum response which can be reliably quantified, whereas a limit of detection is the minimum response which can be detected, without necessarily being able to attach a number to it.
-In both cases the result is the same: if a response is very low, we won’t know its actual value.
+There are a couple of ways of stating the lowest response that can be measured: a limit of quantitation (LOQ) is the minimum response which can be reliably quantified, whereas a limit of detection is the minimum response that can be distinguished from no response at all.

 The substitution method

 The substitution method is illustrated in the figure below.
 In this example the LOQ is 1.
-The reference standard responses, shown in black, are well above 1.
-However the response for the test sample, shown in grey, is generally lower, and nine of its responses are below 1.
+The reference standard responses (black) are well above 1.
+However the response for the test sample (grey) is generally lower, and nine of its responses are below 1.
 These have been substituted with the value 0.5 (half the LOQ) and are shown as triangles.
 When more than one LOQ value is recorded for a particular dose they are lined up horizontally.

 At first sight, the substitution method seems reasonable: we know the unknown response must be somewhere between 0 and the LOQ, so why not choose the point half-way between?
 There are, however, two problems with this approach: